LHNCBC/lforms/form_definition.md

         * TITLE - a special type for separators that display some text.

     * units - For numeric answer fields, this is an optional list for the units for the quantity being entered.
+If the data type is INT or REAL, units should only have one unit; otherwise the data type will be converted to QTY.
 Each hash in this array can contain the following keys:
         * name - The display string for the unit
         * code - Code associated with the unit
         * system - Code system associated with the unit